katsuyoo/LightNet/README.md

 Read the tutorial slides in the Documentations folder.
 Install the latest Matlab (**R2016b or later**) on a computer, and run the RunAll.m Matlab script.
 Have fun!
+More details can be found in the supplementary materials.

 ## Recent updates